bjamturley/MedSchoolAtlas/Embryology/Ectoderm - Neurulation.md

 Causes buildup of free radicals and neural crest cells become vulnerable to alcohols and retinoic acids (vitamin A)
 ### Autism (or the ['tism](https://www.youtube.com/watch?v=Hllz5r5T34c) as we call it back home)
 Research suggests neural crest cell defects may be a cause.
-### Outflow tract defects
-Failure of neural crest cells to form the conotruncal cushions of the heart.

-- Patent truncus arteriosis: Fusion of pulmonary artery and aorta
-- Transposition of great vessels: Pulmonary artery and aorta are flipped
-- Double outlet right ventricle: Aorta and pulmonary artery flow out from right ventricle
 ### Hypoplastic left heart syndrome
 In which the left ventricle and aorta are too small.
 Babies will often have an atrial septal defect between the atria.
 Norwood procedure required which shunts the aorta to the pulmonary vein.